Mustafa-Awami/Lara2fa/README.md

 Depending on the selected methods, the published `lara2fa.php` config file will be updated with enabling the selected methods and disabling the rest.

 * **Note:** For Passkeys to work correctly, the following conditions must be met:
-  - Use a browser that supports Webauthn.
+  - Use a browser that supports WebAuthn.
-  - a proper domain (localhost and 127.0.0.1 will be rejected by webauthn.js)
+  - A proper domain (localhost and 127.0.0.1 will be rejected by webauthn.js).
-  - an SSL/TLS certificate trusted by your browser (self-signed is okay)
+  - An SSL/TLS certificate trusted by your browser (self-signed is okay).
-  - connected HTTPS on port 443 (ports other than 443 will be rejected)
+  - An HTTPS connection on port 443 (ports other than 443 will be rejected).

 ### ⚠️ Important Warning
 The installation process may publish and overwrite existing files in your project if files with the same names already exist (for example: configuration or resource files).
 It’s strongly recommended to commit your changes or back up your project before running the install command.

-Here ara the list of files that will be published:
+Here is the list of files that will be published:

 * `config/lara2fa.php`
 * `database/migrations/2024_07_29_090549_add_two_factor_email_columns_to_users_table.php`